Monetra/monetra_magento2/README.md

 ## Configuration

 Once the Monetra Module is installed on your Magento instance, you will need to provide some configuration values for it in the Magento admin.
 Navigate to Stores => Configuration => Sales => Payment Methods.
-You should see "Monetra PaymentFrame" in the list of payment methods.
+You should see "Monetra PaymentFrame" and "Monetra Account Vault" in the list of payment methods.
 Click on the arrow icon to expand the configuration option list.

+### Monetra PaymentFrame Configuration

 - **Enabled**: Must be set to "Yes" in order to use the Monetra PaymentFrame payment method.